Library Fact Sheets

 WELCOME TO THE 21st SPACE WING

-The 21st Space Wing, commanded by Col. Chris Crawford and headquartered at Peterson Air Force Base, Colo., is the Air Force's only organization providing missile warning and space control to unified commanders and combat forces worldwide.
+The 21st Space Wing, commanded by Col. John Shaw and headquartered at Peterson Air Force Base, Colo., is the Air Force's only organization providing missile warning and space control to unified commanders and combat forces worldwide.

 Our Mission: Operate and sustain global missile warning and space control capabilities and installations to dominate the high ground for America and its allies

 Our Vision: America's most innovative and disciplined space wing--leaders, globally postured to dominate the high ground